-This article is written by Shristi Suman, a second-year student of Symbiosis Law School, Hyderabad.
+This article is written by Shristi Suman, a second-year student of Symbiosis Law School, Hyderabad and Nimisha Dublish of the Vivekananda Institute of Professional Studies, GGSIPU, Delhi.
 In this article, several provisions of the Child Labour (Prohibition and Regulation) Act, 1986 have been discussed.

 The Declaration of the Rights of Child, 1959

 Declaration of the Rights of the Child, 1959 was adopted by the United Nations General Assembly.
 The rights of the children were defined for the first time by the Declaration of the Rights of Child, 1959.
 The Declaration was drafted by Eglantyne Jebb and is also known as the Geneva Declaration of the Rights of the Child.
 The Declaration is a document that consists of the rights of children.
 It was first adopted in 1924 by the League of Nations and then in 1959 by the United Nations.
 The Declaration includes the following rights:

 - The child must be provided all those means which are essential for their normal development.